PolyPlugins/Settings-Class-for-Wordpress/README.md

 ## Update
 This project will be actively maintained again as a Composer package.

 You can still use [Reusable Admin Panel](https://wordpress.org/plugins/reusable-admin-panel/) if you prefer, but this package makes it easier for plugin developers to include the settings class directly without requiring an additional plugin.
-While we understand that multiple plugins might include the same files, we decided not to force users to install extra plugins for our plugins, which is why we are offering this Composer-based solution.
+While we understand that multiple plugins might include the same files, we decided not to force users to install extra plugins for our plugins, which is why we are offering this Composer based solution.
 Reusable Admin Panel will continue to be maintained as well.

 ## Features
 - Bootstrap Container (Courtesy of [Rush Frisby](https://rushfrisby.com/using-bootstrap-in-wordpress-admin-panel))